Prajyot-Palimkar/Effortless-Communication-using-Chat-Bots-for-Book-Store/README.md

-# Effortless Communication using Artificial Intelligence for improved lifestyle
+# Effortless Communication using Chat Bots for Book Store

 In this project I’m implementing chatbot for a book store so that customers who come to buy books can get a better suggestion of the books.